darkiri/Kata/BowlingGame/README.md

 tenth frame.

 The Program should not:
-	* check for correct number of rolls and frames;
+    +    check for correct number of rolls and frames;
-	* provide scores for intermediate frames
+    +    provide scores for intermediate frames.